-Dr. Rob Bienvenu's research and teaching interests include: cultural and organizational dimensions of health, regulatory affairs with focus on medical product development, research ethics, community-based research, social theory, and the history and social organization of sexualities.
+Dr. Rob Bienvenu's research and teaching interests include: cultural and organizational dimensions of health, regulatory affairs with focus on medical product development, research ethics, community-based research, social theory, science and technology studies, and the history and social organization of sexualities.

-Dr. Bienvenu serves as Assistant Research Professor in the Department of Anthropology, and also teaches in the Professional Master's Program in Bioengineering, A. James Clark School of Engineering, University of Maryland.
-He has served as a faculty member at Uniformed Services University of the Health Sciences, Georgetown University, and Indiana University.
+Dr. Bienvenu is Assistant Research Professor in the Department of Anthropology.
+He has also served as a faculty member at Uniformed Services University of the Health Sciences, Georgetown University, and Indiana University.

 Adamo, Joan E., Robert V. Bienvenu II, F. Owen Fields, Soma Gosh, Christina M. Jones, Michael Liebman, Mark S. Lowenthal, Scott J. Steele.
 2018.
 “The Integration of Emerging Omics Approaches to Advance Precision Medicine: How Can Regulatory Science Help?”
 Journal of Clinical and Translational Science.
 2(5): 295-300. https://doi.org/10.1017/cts.2018.330